Meyer lemon bars with shortbread crust are perfectly sweet and tangy, a burst of sunny lemony flavour in every bite.

 Meyer lemons were first introduced to the States from China in the early 20th century by Frank Meyer (thus the name).
 This wonderful winter citrus is a cross between regular lemons and mandarin oranges.

-Naturally, the main difference between Meyer lemons and regular lemons is the taste.
+The main difference between Meyer lemons and regular lemons is the taste.

 Meyer lemons are only moderately acidic and don’t have the same strong tang as regular lemons.
 They’re much sweeter and more fragrant too.